egor-tensin/windows7-drivers/README.md

     sc delete simple

-Please note, that **64-bit versions of Windows 7 disallow loading 32-bit drivers**!
+Please note that **64-bit versions of Windows 7 (or later) disallow loading 32-bit drivers**!

-You may also need to explicitly enable loading self-signed drivers on 64-bit versions of Windows.
+You may also need to explicitly enable self-signed drivers on 64-bit versions of Windows.
 Using the `bcdedit` utility, execute

     bcdedit /set testsigning on